pancakeswap/pancake-subgraph/README.md

 TheGraph exposes a GraphQL endpoint to query the events and entities within the Binance Smart Chain and PancakeSwap ecosystem.

-Currently, there are multiple subgraphs, but additional subgraphs can be added to this repo:
+Currently, there are multiple subgraphs, but additional subgraphs can be added to this repository, following the current architecture.

+## Subgraphs

 1. **[Blocks](https://thegraph.com/legacy-explorer/subgraph/pancakeswap/blocks)**: Tracks all blocks on Binance Smart Chain.